August 30

 Express Derails in Zagreb: 153 Passengers Killed

-A Belgrade-Dortmund express train derailed at Zagreb's main station, killing 153 passengers in one of the deadliest rail disasters in European history.
-The crash exposed critical shortcomings in Yugoslav railway maintenance and signaling systems, prompting urgent safety reforms across the country's rail network.
+A Belgrade-Dortmund express train derailed while entering Zagreb's main station at excessive speed, killing 153 passengers and injuring hundreds more in one of the deadliest rail disasters in postwar European history.
+The locomotive left the tracks on a curve and several carriages piled into the station infrastructure, trapping passengers in the wreckage.
+The catastrophe exposed critical shortcomings in Yugoslav railway maintenance, speed enforcement, and signaling systems and prompted urgent safety reforms across the country's aging rail network.

-Aeroflot Flight 5463 slammed into Dolan Mountain during its approach to Almaty, killing all 90 souls aboard.
+Aeroflot Flight 5463 struck Dolan Mountain during its approach to Almaty International Airport on August 30, 1983, ki…

 Discovery roared into orbit for the first time, successfully deploying three communications satellites and testing a …